rodmonic/DragonWoodAI/README.md

 #### Experiment 3

 It seems that the network was still being conservative and was drawing cards when it shouldn't be.
 A measure of success of playing in Dragonwood is the amount of value you get per card.
 The more cards you discard the less chance to get points you have.
 As a final attempt to get a less conservative player I changed the function to try and incorporate this.
-The new function was:

- $$\frac{score}{number\;of\;discarded\;cards} + {invalid\;choices}\times-0.5$$

 Unfortunately this had the opposite effect and after a few generations the network was only drawing cards and doing nothing else.

  #### Experiment 4